simonw/s3-credentials/README.md

     "CreateDate": "2021-11-03 01:38:24+00:00"
 }
 ```
-Use `--format ini` to output the credentials in INI format, suitable for pasting into a `~/.aws/credentials` file:
+If you add `--format ini` the credentials will be output in INI format, suitable for pasting into a `~/.aws/credentials` file:
 ```
 % s3-credentials create static.niche-museums.com --format ini > ini.txt
 Created user: s3.read-write.static.niche-museums.com with permissions boundary: arn:aws:iam::aws:policy/AmazonS3FullAccess